ispras/qdt/README.md

 The main part of a machine module is the machine initialization function.
 The function is a sequence of device, bus, IRQ and memory instantiations.
 QEMU provides common API to instantiate and interconnect those machine nodes.
-Of course there is some auxilary code in the module.
+Of course there is some auxiliary code in the module.
-The toolset uses an object model describing the content of a machine.
+The toolkit uses an object model describing the content of a machine.
 Each class of this model describes corresponding machine node.
 There is a graphical editor which provides a schematic visualization of machine content.